IlyaSemenov/git-telegram-bot/README.md

 ## Privacy Policy

-We take your privacy seriously.
-Here's what you need to know about data handling:

-**We store:**
+This bot is designed with privacy as a core principle.
+Here’s how data is handled:

+**Stored data:**

+- **Chat identifiers**:
-- Only Telegram chat IDs (numeric identifiers) to know where to deliver updates
+  - Telegram chat IDs (numeric only) and timestamp of last handled event
-- The last active time for each chat ID
-- We automatically remove chat IDs when the bot is blocked from a chat
+  - Automatically removed if the bot is blocked by the chat

-**We explicitly DO NOT store:**
+- **Pipeline tracking**:
+  - SHA-256 hashes of pipeline identifiers (irreversible, cannot reveal original URLs)
+  - Associated Telegram message IDs (for updating status messages)
+  - Automatically purged after 24 hours of pipeline inactivity

+**No storage of**:

+- Repository/pipeline URLs in readable form
 - Names of users, organizations, or repositories
-- Commit messages or code content
+- Commit messages, code content, or file changes
-- Any personally identifiable information
+- Personally identifiable information (PII)
-- Any data that could be traced back to specific individuals or companies
+- Data that could identify individuals or organizations

-**Data flow:**
+**Data flow**:

-1. Webhook events pass through our system momentarily for processing
+1. Webhook events are processed in real-time (never persisted)
+2. Pipeline URLs are instantly hashed for status updates
-2. Only the necessary notification content is forwarded to Telegram
+3. Only necessary notification content is forwarded to Telegram
-3. No message content or metadata is retained after delivery
+4. No message content remains in the system after delivery

+**Retention rules**:

+- Most data: Purged immediately after processing
+- Pipeline tracking: Purged after 24 hours of inactivity
+- All chat data: Removed when the bot is blocked

-The bot is designed to be a privacy-focused relay service - we keep the absolute minimum data required for operation and nothing more.
-All stored data exists solely to maintain the bot's functionality.
+This is a privacy-focused relay bot that retains only the minimal data required for functionality.

 ## Documentation